royward/pseudo-double/README.md

 * Applications where a range/precision tradeoff different than the IEEE 754 one is useful setting (see PSEUDO_DOUBLE_EXP_BITS below).

 * This may be adaptable to hardware that doesn't support floating point but double precision or the speedup of not requiring IEEE 754 is still desired.
-The would likely require considerable rework, as a processor that doesn't already support floating point is unlikely to support things like 128 bit integers.
+The would likely require considerable rework, as a processor that doesn't already support floating point is unlikely to support the 128 bit integer operations needed for multiplication and division.

 # Usage